-- Dehydration prevents microbial growth, however, chemical reactions caused by enzymes in fruits and vegetables can occur unless the product is pretreated before drying.
+- Dehydration prevents microbial growth; however, chemical reactions caused by enzymes in fruits and vegetables can occur unless the product is pretreated before drying.
 Pretreatment will prevent or minimize undesirable color and texture changes during drying and storage.
 See specific sections for recommended pretreatment. - Place foods in a single layer on the trays.
 Do not allow food to touch or overlap. - When drying strong-smelling foods, such as onions and garlic, be aware that there will be a strong odor during the drying process.
 That odor may linger after drying has been completed. - Individual pieces of food may not all dry at the same time.
 Foods that are appropriately dried should be removed before those that still require additional drying.
 Always check all of the trays for foods that are appropriately dried.
 Allow dried pieces to cool and then place in a covered container. - If one tray of food is finished before the others, remove the dried food and return the empty tray to the unit rather than rearranging the trays. - Do not add fresh fruits and vegetables to a partially dried load.
 This will add moisture and increase the drying time. - Allow for continuous drying.
-Do not unplug dehydrator in the middle of the drying cycle and resume drying at a later time as this may result in poor quality and/or unsafe food.
+Do not unplug dehydrator in the middle of the drying cycle and resume drying at a later time as this may result in poor quality and/or unsafe food. - CAUTION!
+Wash hands thoroughly prior to preparing food for dehydrating.
+Likewise, thoroughly clean all utensils, cutting boards, and counters that will be used for preparing food.
+Wash foods before preparing them for dehydrating.